-You can lessen you or your child's allergy symptoms by trying to limit their contact with these allergy triggers and irritants, especially in places where they spend a lot of time such as at home or school.
+You can lessen you or your child's allergy symptoms by trying to limit contact with these allergy triggers and irritants, especially in places you or your child spends a lot of time such as at home or school.
 Here are some things you can do that may help.

 Pollens from grasses, weeds and some trees can be carried through the air for miles.
 These pollens land in the eyes, nose and airways, causing the symptoms of allergies or asthma.
 Although it is hard to avoid pollens completely, here are some suggestions:

 - Stay inside (when possible) during pollen seasons, particularly on windy days or after thunderstorms.

 - Keep doors and windows shut in your house and car in the pollen season.
 If you have an air conditioner in your house or car, use it.
 If you use a room air conditioner, re-circulate the indoor air rather than pulling air in from outside.
 Wash or change air filters once a month.
 Do not use window or attic fans.

 - Keep your child away from trees and grasses as much as you can in the pollen season.